Google alums launch Maslo, a digital companion to mediate technology’s uncanny valley

 Earlier this month, two former Google staffers quietly launched a new app that’s designed to help users overcome technology’s uncanny valley and develop a more healthy relationship with the ubiquitous electronic assistant that “lives” in our pockets.

-Called Maslo, the new app (and the company behind it), in the words of its founders, to develop a “personified AI technology that interacts with empathy and playfulness.”
+Called Maslo, the new app (and the company behind it), in the words of its founders, was built to develop a “personified AI technology that interacts with empathy and playfulness.”

-At its core, the first iteration of Maslo is a daily check-in tool that encourages and develops mindfulness, according to founders Ross Ingram and Christina Poindexter.
+At its core, the first iteration of Maslo is a daily check-in tool that encourages and develops mindfulness, according to founders Ross Ingram and Cristina Poindexter.

-Once downloaded, Maslo is a voice-activated journaling tool with a basic status update feature that encourages users to log an emoji representation of their emotional state a particular moment, and spend a minute talking to the app about what’s going on.
+Once downloaded, Maslo is a voice-activated journaling tool with a basic status update feature that encourages users to log an emoji representation of their emotional state at a particular moment and spend a minute talking to the app about what’s going on.

 The idea, the founders say, is to have Maslo evolve and personalize as users interact with it.
 You can see what the company’s blobby AI looks like below.[gallery ids="1608868,1608869,1608870,1608871,1608872,1608873"]